scalaz/scalaz/README.md

 * Type class instances are no longer declared in fragments in the companion objects of the type class.
 Instead, they are defined in the package `scalaz.std`, and must be imported.
 These instances are defined in traits which will be mixed together into an object for importing *en-masse*, if desired.
-* A single implicit can define a number of type class instances or a type.
+* A single implicit can define a number of type class instances for a type.
 * A type class definition can override methods (including derived methods) for efficiency.

 Here is an instance definition for `Option`.
 Notice that the method `map` has been overriden.